Creating a GraphQL API

 Sizing a GraphQL API is based on the size and complexity of the type definitions and the workload that is serviced.
 Larger sizes have a higher hourly cost.
 If the cost is not displayed, refer to the agreement you have with Neo4j.

 At this point the configuration is complete for the GraphQL API.
 Select Create to proceed and create the GraphQL API.
-Alternatively, Cancel the process at top right of the page.
+Alternatively, go Back to previous steps to make changes, or navigate away to exit without creating the API.

 If you chose to use an API key with the GraphQL API it is now displayed.
 Store this information securely as it cannot be retrieved again.
 Select I understand and then Close once you have done this.

-9. The GraphQL API will now be provisioned.
-You can see the status via Data APIs from the left side navigation.
+The GraphQL API will now be provisioned.
 When the status changes to "Ready", the API is ready to use.
 If it has a status of 'Error', use the three dots icon and Edit from the menu to change the configuration.

 Aura CLI